 How monitors work

-When you scan your network, the Discovery Engine pulls in all of your devices and makes some out-of-the-box decisions about what types of monitors to attach to each device.
+When you scan your network, the Discovery Engine pulls in all devices and makes some out-of-the-box decisions about what types of monitors to attach to each device.
 It bases its decisions by polling the device for management protocols (such as WMI and SNMP).
 After it scans those management protocols, it figures out what is running on the device and attaches monitors to those components.

 Testing methods vary depending on the monitor capabilities and the test parameters you specify during the monitor configuration.

 Incorporating flexible timing parameters allow you to intensify or lessen testing during each monitor state.
 Each time a monitor test fails, the sequential failure count is incremented and checked against the configured number of failures allowed before generating an alert.
 A successful test resets the sequential failure count to zero.